PCOS is a hormonal condition that causes fertility issues in women

 Manage PCOS with a healthy diet and an active lifestyle

-PCOS, known as Polycystic Ovarian Syndrome, is a hormonal condition that interferes with the reproductive system of women.
-In PCOS, ovaries fail to release eggs at the end of the menstrual cycle and such a situation can affect pregnancy.
+PCOS, known as Polycystic Ovarian Syndrome, is a hormonal condition that interferes with a women’s reproductive system.
+In PCOS, ovaries fail to release eggs at the end of the menstrual cycle.
+Such a situation can affect pregnancy.
 Women suffering from PCOS have slightly larger ovaries that may produce immature eggs.

-Some of the symptoms you can note in PCOS include irregularity in periods, less amount of hair on the head, abnormal weight gain, increased facial hair, and acne on the face apart from fertility problems.
-While the normal menstrual cycle lasts for 28 days on average, this length will extend beyond 28 days in those with PCOS, causing irregular periods.
+In PCOS symptoms, you can note include irregularity in periods, less hair on the head, abnormal weight gain, increased facial hair, and acne on the face, apart from fertility problems.
+While the normal menstrual cycle lasts for 28 days on average, this length will extend beyond 28 days in those with PCOS.
+This causes irregular periods.
 However, women with PCOS can have regular periods too.

-PCOS is attributed to excessive secretion of male hormones, androgens.
-Normally, androgens are converted into female hormones, but when the ovaries produce high levels of male hormones, it accounts for female infertility.
+PCOS is attributed to excessive secretion of male hormones androgens.
+Normally, androgens are converted into female hormones.
+But when the ovaries produce high male hormones, it accounts for female infertility.
 [1,2]

 Here is a detailed view of how PCOS is linked to pregnancy.

 PCOS can cause a lot of complications during pregnancy.
 Miscarriages are common, especially in the early months of pregnancy.
 The other PCOS-related complication is gestational diabetes.
-This condition is unique to pregnant women and, if not treated, causes health problems for the mother or fetus.
-If you suffer from gestational diabetes, there is a high chance for your child to get Type 2 diabetes later in life.
+This condition is unique to pregnant women.
+If not treated, causes health problems for the mother or fetus.
+If you have gestational diabetes, there is a high chance for your child to get Type 2 diabetes later in life.

 Another complication that you may face is preeclampsia or a sudden increase in blood pressure.
-If not treated, this can cause life-threatening ailments such as seizures, organ damage, or even death.
+This can cause life-threatening ailments such as seizures, organ damage, or even death if not treated.
 Pregnant women with PCOS usually undergo cesarean delivery because of the underlying PCOS complications.
 In some cases, preterm birth may occur, that is, delivery before 37 weeks.

 While PCOS causes irregular periods in most women, it is possible to have PCOS with regular periods.
 In such a case, it may be easier for you to get pregnant.
-If you experience irregular periods, your menstrual cycle is either shorter than 21 days or longer than 45 days.
-The usual cycle on average is 28 days but when there is irregularity, ovulation stops or occurs occasionally.
+If you experience irregular periods, your menstrual cycle is shorter than 21 days or longer than 45 days.
+On average, the usual cycle is 28 days, but when there is irregularity, ovulation stops or occurs occasionally.
 It is also possible for you to get PCOS despite having regular periods.

-If you have polycystic ovaries, your periods still can be regular.
+If you have polycystic ovaries, your periods can still be regular.
 This affects your ovulation, thereby causing fertility issues.
 You cannot guarantee a normal ovulation cycle with regular periods if you face PCOS.
 This is the biggest hindrance for fertilization to occur and thus inhibits pregnancy.
-A clinical blood test by monitoring serum progesterone levels is the best way to figure out if your ovulation is regular.
+A clinical blood test by monitoring serum progesterone levels is the best way to determine if your ovulation is regular.

 Additional Read: 6 Best Asanas for PCOS: Try Yoga for Polycystic Ovary Syndrome

 It is possible for women with PCOS to overcome fertility issues.
 What is needed is the right medical guidance to help you out of the crisis.
-When you notice irregular periods or that you are failing to conceive in spite of regular periods, do not hesitate to get checked by an expert gynecologist.
+When you notice irregular periods or fail to conceive despite regular periods, do not hesitate to get checked by an expert gynecologist.
 Book your doctor appointment at Bajaj Finserv Health and relieve yourself from PCOS-related stress.